ttronas/bsm2-python/docs/index.md

     ---

-    Want to add codebase, documentation or improve BSM2-Python?
+    Want to add codebase, documentation or help us improve BSM2-Python?
-    The **`Contribute Guide`** will help you doing that.
+    The **`Contribute Guide`** will show you how.

     [:octicons-arrow-right-24: Contribute](../contribute)